Sunday, September 25, 2011

 Walid Jumblat can get on his Harley and ride unto the sunset never to be heard of again.

-Nabih Berri can turn parliament to a big Roman orgy.
+Nabih Berri can turn parliament into a big Roman orgy.

-Samir Geagea can decide become a monk in the hope to be canonized after his passing.
+Samir Geagea can decide to become a monk in the hope to be canonized after his passing.

 Saad Hariri can turn downtown Beirut into a red light district and become its higher paid customer.